vrunalp199/nyx/README.md

 | `network.lan_subnet` | Your client-device subnet |
 | `vpn.config_path` | Path to your WireGuard config |

 If you plan to use proxy mode, also edit `/etc/redsocks.conf` with your upstream proxy details.

+**Requirements:** a Raspberry Pi with two network paths (e.g. Ethernet in, Wi-Fi out to clients — or vice versa), Raspberry Pi OS (Debian-based), and root access (the daemon manages `iptables`/`wg-quick`/`systemd`).

+---

-## Running
+# ▶ Running

 ```bash
 sudo ./venv/bin/python3 main.py